jackmaden/philosophybreak/src/pages/articles/dancing-with-nietzsche/index.md

 That it is widely thought to belong to Nietzsche, however, is justified in that the attitude it expresses signifies a recurring idea that permeates his work.
 This idea emerges when we pair our quotation with something that Nietzsche wrote in one of his last and most read writings, [Thus Spoke Zarathustra](http://www.amazon.com/gp/product/0140441182/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0140441182&linkId=7eeb1d98e99338b5344b2c6e8eb04c04):

->"You have your way.
+>You have your way.
 I have my way.
-As for the right way, the correct way, and the only way, it does not exist."
+As for the right way, the correct way, and the only way, it does not exist.

 This pairing — that not understanding something doesn’t mean you can dismiss or belittle it, and that there is no single or correct ‘way’ to life — reveals the core principles of what has come to be known as Nietzsche’s perspectivism.